Is Croatia worth visiting?

 Stick around

-If cruise ships epitomise highly “extractive”, disrespectful tourism, slow travel almost always offers the more sustainable choice.
 You burn less carbon getting around, are more likely to cook at home, and can give your host a break from daily deep cleans and full laundry service.

-Along with the Digital Nomad Visa, the City has opened up the Lazareti, an ancient port facility repurposed as a gorgeous coworking office.
 Overlooking the sparkling blue sea, less than a minute to a sun-soaked picnic on the rocks, the Lazareti boasts high ceilings, inspiring architectural details, and blazing fast wifi.
 We promise you, it’s an improvement on your current Zoom background.

-Even if you’re planning a more traditional visit to Dubrovnik, you can adopt the slow travel philosophy.
-For example, consider ditching the “whirlwind sightseeing tour” in favour of a home base that is well-positioned for day trips.
-The area around Dubrovnik is packed with unforgettable excursions, including Pelješac, Lokrum, Cavtat, Kotor, Mljet, and the hinterland.
+For example, consider ditching the “whirlwind sightseeing tour” in favor of a home base that is well-positioned for day trips.
+The area around the city is packed with unforgettable excursions, including Pelješac, Lokrum, Cavtat, Kotor, Mljet, and the hinterland.
 Don’t be in a rush to leave!

 Stay outside of the historic core

-While the historic core may seem more convenient, keep in mind that all of its accommodations are tucked away down cobblestone alleys in a car-free zone with extremely scant parking for quite some distance.
-In addition, what most people don’t know is that Old Town Dubrovnik is shaped like a boat, with steep ascents on both sides of the main thoroughfare, so you will probably be hauling your luggage up steep cobblestone alleys to a house with equally steep, narrow old stairs, built some centuries ago.
+There are steep ascents on both sides of the main thoroughfare, so you will probably be hauling your luggage up steep cobblestone alleys to a house with equally steep, narrow old stairs, built some centuries ago.
 Navigating all of this after a long flight in a crowded city, either in the raucous evening hours or the burning hot day – well, you see where we’re going.

-You have alternatives.
-We recommend Lapad, about 3 kilometres from Old Town.
 It’s a good walk for the intrepid and well-served by bus and taxi.
 Lapad offers a quieter, more relaxed atmosphere with a range of accommodation options, from budget-friendly apartments to luxury hotels.
-One of the main attractions in Lapad is its long, sandy beach, which is popular with both locals and tourists.
-There are also several smaller beaches in the area, as well as a number of water sports and activities, such as kayaking, paddleboarding, and snorkelling.

-Gruž Harbour
+Gruž Harbor

 Visit off-peak

-Don’t be on time!
-Come late or early in the season.
 Coastal Croatia is consistently rainy in November and December, but it has many beautiful days in the winter, spring, and fall.
 For hikers and bikers, this is the season when Dalmatia really comes to life, since the summer heat can rob the most determined outdoor adventurer of his or her enthusiasm.
 It’s also a great time for boating, since most of the regattas and sailboat festivals take place in the fall.

-Accommodations are far cheaper, and while some restaurants and other attractions are closed in the off-season, many remain open or will serve guests upon request.
-In general, locals are far more relaxed and open to friendship.
 Most Croatians of working age are hustling from dawn to dusk in the summer months, so the off-season is their time to reconnect with family and friends.
-Join them in one of the beautiful festivals that take place after the tourists go home such as:

 — Wine Festival Dubrovnik: Held annually in April, this festival celebrates the region's winemaking traditions and features tastings, lectures, and workshops on wine production and tasting.